SRCF/docs/source/timeout/tos.rst

 * Timeout is a service we foresee being heavily used.
 For this reason, please do not abuse our system, for example by creating 10 different rooms and running them all at the same time.
 If you want to host a large-scale event, email us at ``support@srcf.net`` so that we can better support you.
 Rememeber that the quality of Timeout is in part dependent on its users and whether they respect others using it.
 * Do not misuse our systems.
 Any attempt to backdoor, tamper with, or access unauthorized information will be swiftly dealt with and reported to the relevant authorities.
 * You are responsible for maintaining the security of your account.
 As is stated in our general ToS, we are not responsible for any attempts to access your account, including all possible events occurring following said access.
 * Use of Timeout for purposes not directly related to the University is allowed and encouraged as we understand the value of keeping in touch with friends and family during these trying times.
-Societies are more than welcome to use it to host their meetings and events.
+Societies and groups are more than welcome to use it to host their meetings and events.

 Privacy policy
 ~~~~~~~~~~~~~~